The Planet Mercury & Some Cherry Liqueurs

 Was I going to let this mercury retrograde throw obstacles in my path?
 No, I was not, or so I thought…

 So that’s why I found myself contemplating on my life last night and wondering why I’ve cracked my dry January, by opening a box of cherry liqueurs that were leftover from Christmas.
-The retrograde is here!
+Oh of course, the retrograde is here!

-In all honesty, I felt the shadow of the retrograde come into effect at the start of January and it threw me.
+In all honesty, I’ve been feeling stressed since the start of January and it thrown me off my game a little.
 I don’t often crave chocolate, but boozy chocolate seemed like a happy medium.
-Somewhere in between a cocktail and a bar of Cadbury’s.
-At least Cherry liqueurs are dark Chocolate…
+Somewhere in between a cocktail and a bar of dark chocolate.

-I’ve been breaking out so much recently, I’m detoxing and I think my breakout is caused by a combination of hormones and the detox.
+I think that’s why I’ve been breaking out so much recently, I’m trying to detox too and I think my breakout is caused by a combination of hormones and the detox.
 Obviously, my body needed one, but come on, dry January is difficult enough body!

-I’ve also been drinking a lot of herbal teas recently, Pukka Tea’s (set available here from Holland and Barratt) are so pretty.
-My mum got me a lovely set for Christmas so I’ve been enjoying those.
-The nighttime ones with camomile, in particular, are really calming.
+I’ve also been drinking a lot of herbal teas recently, Pukka Tea’s are so pretty.
+My mum got me a lovely set for Christmas so I’ve been really enjoying those when I get a chance to put my feet up.
+The evening ones with camomile, in particular, are really calming.